 660,000+ PEOPLE DISPLACED

-GlobalMedic is getting ready to mobilize and respond to this disaster.
-We are putting together Family Emergency Kits which will provide families with essential resources.
+GlobalMedic was ready to mobilize and respond to this disaster.
+We have put together 810 Family Emergency Kits which will provide families with essential resources.
 The kits contain a ceramic household water filtration unit to provide access to clean drinking water at the point of use.
 They also contain essential hygiene items like soap, toothbrushes and toothpaste, along with oral rehydration salts.
 Finally, the kits contain a solar light which can be used to extend the day and provide increased security while families are displaced.